sh-or/sh-or/README.md

-- 👋 Hi, I’m @sh-or
+- 👋 Hi, I’m @sh-or, graduated B.Sc. in computer science
-- 👀 I’m interested in student programming job
+- 👀 I’m interested in programming position
-- 🌱 I’m currently learning computre science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...